ASI Margaret Baird

 - Include a description of how this lectureship opportunity will advance your career and inspire female immunologists.

-- Combine the files into a single pdf and save your file as "LASTNAME 2019_Margaret Baird”.
+- Combine the files into a single pdf and save your file as "LASTNAME_2020_Margaret Baird”.

-- Log in to your member profile and click on 'Awards'.
+- Log in to your member profile and click on 'Applications'.

 - Degree to which funds and recognition by ASI will make a major difference to career advancement.